OpenKnowledgeMaps/headstart-ifs/README.md

 `sudo docker-compose up -d`

-DO THIS ONLY IN THE BEGINNING!
-DATA WILL BE LOST `docker-compose exec ifs python manage.py recreate_db`
+* DO THIS ONLY IN THE BEGINNING!
+DATA WILL BE LOST `sudo docker-compose exec ifs python manage.py recreate_db`

 `sudo docker-compose down`

+* if source code changed:
+`sudo docker up --build`

 ### Alternative: kubernetes

+to be done